Bench Press Wrist Pain: Reasons, Symptoms, Prevention

 Having said that, if you’re feeling frequent, intense or worsening pain, you should immediately consult with your doctor.

 There are a few ways to minimize wrist pain when lifting.
-The first one is to strengthen your wrist; then, it’s ensuring that you’re using proper technique and form while also not trying to lift more than you’re ready for.
+The first one is ensuring that you’re using proper technique and form, then it’s to strengthen your grip and forearm, while also not trying to lift more than you’re ready for.
 Lastly, wearing wrist wraps will help you stabilize the wrist and prevent frequent pain and injuries.

 Wrist Anatomy During Bench Press